 Confirmation groups and their youth in grades 7-9 are invited to join us for a weekend with activities, worship, and fellowship through our theme of "Becoming and Belonging."
 These weekends are facilitated by trained teams of pastors and educators from throughout our state.
 The purpose of these retreats is to offer youth an experience of the wider faith community by exploring basic Christian values of the church in a new community.
 Come play and learn together!

-Check back soon for details about location and date.
+Check back soon for details about our Revival preacher.

 Fill your spirit with praise music and inspiring words in this exciting worship service that is now an annual tradition in the Connecticut Conference.
 This is a dynamic worship service that will renew your spirit.
 Come and lift your praises, celebrate vitality, and embrace diversity!

 Giv2 is a corps of youth and adults giving back to our communities in response to the gifts of God.
 This model encourages collaboration as groups of congregations to unite in service in their local communities.

 The primary aim of the TAWFG program is to notice, name, and nurture youth who have gifts for ministry.
 This program features the annual "SHINE" retreat for high school students in the fall and also paid apprenticeships in the spring.

 The Joseph D. Clemmons initiative was developed by the Connecticut Conference, UCC Racial Justice Ministry.
 This initiative exists to create a more culturally diverse experience within the youth and young adult ministry programs of the CTUCC and at Silver Lake Conference Center.
 Through interaction, exchange, investment and connection, we provide a span of opportunities for youth of color to grow as people, as leaders, and as faithful disciples.